 - Certain cancers, including lung cancer

 - Sterns RH.
-Pathophysiology and etiology of the syndrome of inappropriate antidiuretic hormone secretion (SIADH). http://www.uptodate.com/home.
-Accessed May 2, 2014.
+Treatment of hyponatremia: Syndrome of inappropriate antidiuretic hormone secretion (SIADH) and reset osmostat. http://www.uptodate.com/home.
+Accessed June 21, 2017.